Simple Parallelism Without Data Races

 fact, most types) obviously can’t cause a problem—you’ll never make an (int *

-that contains any function, much less one that will cause
+string option) list that contains any function, much less one that will cause

-a data race—and if the compiler is aware that a type t
+a data race—and if the compiler is aware that a type t can’t have a function

-in it, it can ignore portability requirements altogether for values of t
+in it, it can ignore portability requirements altogether for values of t.

 We’ll cover the specifics when we get to mode crossing.

-We can summarize the rules of portable
+We can summarize the rules of portable and contended like so:

 contended |